rfns/frontier/README.md

 }
 ```

-* __Support for rest parameters:__ If more flexibility is needed for a single query parameter, using rest parameters might be better.
-Define them as it should when using common COS syntax and populate it using queryN syntax, where N is a sequential index.
+* __Support for sequential parameters:__ Provides more flexibility for a single query parameter by making it aware to sequential inputs.
+Can be defined in using the three dots notation.

 ```
 ClassMethod TestGETRestParametersSum(n...
 As %String) As %Integer